 Life in law school

-If you’re planning to attend law school, you need to plan your studies at Touro so you can excel during your first year, which for many students is the most important year.
-This is because those who do well their first year in law school are most likely to win positions on law reviews or moot court, as well as most likely to receive paying clerkships after their second year.
-Faculty members prefer to hire law review members for research jobs, and judges usually prefer them for post-graduate clerkships.
+Not only is the first year of law school challenging, it is also important for success in the legal profession.
+Students who do well their first year have the greatest opportunity to win positions on law reviews and moot court, as well as to be hired tor paid internships after their second year.
+Faculty members prefer to hire top-ranked law students for research jobs, and judges usually prefer them for post-graduate clerkships.

-Law students usually look for practical legal experience beginning with the summer after their first year in law school.
-The majority of students find internships with firms, government agencies, not-for-profit organizations and judges, although most of these are unpaid.
-Beginning in the second year, students can work for legal clinics sponsored by their law schools, or intern with outside agencies.
+Law students usually begin practical training the summer after their first year in law school.
+The majority of students find internships with firms, government agencies, not-for-profit organizations and courts, although most of these are unpaid.
+Beginning in the second year, students can obtain course credit for work done at law school-sponsored legal clinics or selected public service agencies.
 These provide important practical legal experience that may make the difference in hiring decisions for post-law school employment.

-The second summer of law school is very important for students who want to work in law firms.
-Many private firms, and some other employers, base their full-time hiring decisions on the work interns complete during the summer.
+The second summer of law school is particularly important for students who want to work in law firms.
+Many private firms, and some other employers, use summer internships as tryouts for full-time employment.
 In the best-case scenario, a third year student returns to school with an offer of full-time employment after graduation.
-However, most students need to continue job search efforts during their third year and even after graduation.
+However, most students need to continue job search efforts during their third year and sometimes even after graduation.